Polistes chinensis

 Polistes chinensis is a polistine vespid wasp in the cosmopolitan genus Polistes, and is commonly known as the Asian, Chinese or Japanese paper wasp.
-It is found in East Asia, in particular China and Japan.
-The subspecies P. chinensis antennalis is an invasive species in New Zealand, having arrived in 1979.
+Approximately 300 species of paper wasps have been identified worldwide.
+Polistes chinensis is found in East Asia, in particular China and Japan.
+The subspecies P. chinensis antennalis is an invasive species in New Zealand, having arrived in 1979, and more recently Australia.

 The wasps prey on invertebrates, especially caterpillars.
 In this species, queens destroy up to 70% of worker-laid eggs and are aided by workers in a process known as worker policing.

 Taxonomy and phylogeny

 P. chinensis is a member of the cosmopolitan genus Polistes, the largest genus in the family Vespidae, with over 300 recognized species and subspecies.
 Two subspecies are known: